hzget/hzget.github.io/programming/basic/network_concepts.md

 for {
 	// conn is of type net.TCPConn that implements
 	// io.Reader and io.Writer
-	conn, err := ln.Accept()
+	// a new conn means a local socket is created conn, err := ln.Accept()
 	if err != nil {
 		// handle error